TanGardner/Dream-Lab-Repository/pages/about.md

 - a CSV of collection metadata
 - a folder of JPG images or PDF documents

-The repository features historic sites from the Preservation Alliances of Greater Philadelphia's [Inventoruy of African American Historic Sites](https://preservationalliance.com/explore-historic-philadelphia/historic-inventory/).
+The repository features historic sites from the Preservation Alliances of Greater Philadelphia's [Inventory of African American Historic Sites](https://preservationalliance.com/explore-historic-philadelphia/historic-inventory/).

 For full details of creating your own collection site, visit [CollectionBuilder Documentation](https://collectionbuilder.github.io/cb-docs/)!